 Biography

-Driven by a fascination with the psychological forces beneath everyday behavior, and how we relate to nature in the face of climate change, Janssen uses art to explore the mirrored dynamics between the inner self and the environment.
+Driven by a fascination with the psychological forces beneath everyday behavior, and how we relate to nature in the face of climate change, Janssen uses art to explore the dynamics between the inner self and the environment.
 Her sculptural and VR works emerge from the worlds she builds on paper, expanding them into physical and immersive spaces.

 Her work has been exhibited internationally, with solo exhibitions including Escape to Solastalgia at New Taipei City Arts Center (2021) and Extraordinary Machine at Taiwan Contemporary Culture Lab, C-LAB (2020).
 Since 2021, she has been developing Project Resurrection, a large-scale artistic initiative using underwater sculpture and virtual reality to support coral reef restoration in Taiwan.